Tips to say your best goodbye when social distancing

-As lockdown eases and more people can now attend funerals, we're here to help and guide you through.
+As more people can now attend funerals, we're here to help and guide you through.

 There are things you can do to say goodbye whether you can attend the funeral or not, and we’ve put together some ideas here.

 Many crematoriums may have the ability to live stream funeral services, so mourners that can’t physically be there on the day still get to pay their final respects.
 If this isn’t possible, there are also many video call apps available that could be used to help as many people as possible to virtually attend the funeral.

 Our Funeral Director, David Eagle, did what he could to connect a family during their loved one's funeral.
 Sadly, the deceased's son was unable to get home from America to attend the funeral, so David made a video call to him while at the cemetery, allowing him to be a part of the service.

 This was also the case for Funeral Director, Leisha Hodgson, from our funeral home in Hartlepool.
 For the members of the family who couldn't attend on the day, she live streamed the funeral from her phone and also used the hearse to play music in the cemetery.

 Another family in our care had the lovely idea to place a photo of each of their loved ones on chairs in the crematorium, then live streamed the service so family could feel they were part of the day.

 Hold an online ceremony